sfudeus/flux2/docs/release/controllers.md

 A beta version API e.g. `v2beta1` is considered well tested and safe to be used.

 The schema of objects may change in incompatible ways in a subsequent beta or stable API version.
-The custom resources may require editing after a CRD update for which migration instructions will be provided as part of the controller changelog.
+The Flux Custom Resources may require editing after a CRD update for which migration instructions will be provided as part of the controller changelog.

 A beta version API becomes deprecated once a subsequent beta or stable API version is released.